 To lay the foundation, I’m going to get you thinking about three important questions:

-Who are your ideal clients and how much would you like to make per year?
+Who are your ideal clients and how much would you like to earn per year?

 Who Are Your Ideal Clients?